About

 A Passion for Teaching

 James is also an active educator in Houston.
 In addition to maintaining an independent private studio, he is on the faculty of the Shepherd School of Music Preparatory Division.
-For two years, he has taught the Summer Piano Intensive and coached chamber groups at the AFA Texas Summer Music Festival in Houston, TX.
-During his doctorate, James was a Teaching Fellow at the Rice University Shepherd School of Music, where in fall 2023 he taught the Master’s level Piano Literature course.
+He additionally heads the Summer Piano Intensive at the AFA Texas Summer Music Festival in Houston, TX.
+During his doctorate, James was a Teaching Fellow at the Rice University Shepherd School of Music.
+In fall 2025, he will begin a Lecturer position at Rice University, teaching a newly-expanded two-semester Piano Literature course at the Masters level.

 Education and Background